johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Replacing a Component

-To change a component's type you must remove that component and replace it with the new component type.
+To replace a component, use the swap button from the toolbar.
+It will replace the component without losing data (as long as the data is applicable in the replacement component).
+You can also replace a component by deleting it and adding a new component in its place via the add button on the toolbar.

+---

 ## Site Builder Details